Scratch 2.0 Programming

 - In Mac OS 10.9/10.10 the sensor values may update very slowly.
 This is caused by App Nap putting the BirdBrain Robot Server to sleep, make sure you have the latest versions of all the software and follow the instructions in the Installation section for disabling App Nap.

-- In Mac/Linux, if both Finch and Hummingbird are plugged in, you may see a 5-10 second delay after you try closing the server, and you may get an error message on close.
+- In Mac, if both Finch and Hummingbird are plugged in, you may see a 5-10 second delay after you try closing the server, and you may get an error message on close.

-- In Mac/Linux, occasionally the application will not quit when you try to close the window - end the process with force quit in mac, or kill in linux.
+- In Mac, occasionally the application will not quit when you try to close the window - end the process with force quit.

 - If the robot seems to stop responding for any reason, there is no need to close Scratch.
 Close the BirdBrain Robot Server application instead and re-open it.

-- In Mac/Linux, the Hummingbird board must be plugged in before starting the BirdBrain Robot Server.
+- In Mac, the Hummingbird board must be plugged in before starting the BirdBrain Robot Server.

 - On a Mac, if you revert a Hummingbird Duo from Arduino mode to tethered mode, you must then close/reopen the BirdBrain Robot Server.